 Louisville might not be the first place to come to mind when thinking about Martin Luther King Jr., but he has more connections to Derby City (and Kentucky at large) than you might think.

-His brother, A.D.
+Dr. King’s brother, A.D.
 King was a pastor in Louisville at the Zion Baptist Church.
 He began serving as a pastor at the church in 1965, and led protests to seek open housing for African Americans.
-Dr. King visited River City at least three times to see his brother, but perhaps his most influential trip to Kentucky was in March of 1964 when he led the March on Frankfort.
+Dr. King visited River City at least three times to see his brother.

+In perhaps his most influential trip to Kentucky, Dr. King led the March on Frankfort in March 1964.
 Alongside Georgia Davis Powers and Jackie Robinson, an estimated 10,000 Kentuckians marched on the state capitol.
 This led to the passage of the Kentucky Civil Rights Act in 1966 — and A.D.
 King was invited to its signing.